Obiajulu-gif/chain_move/README.md

 ## 🌟 **Overview**

-ChainMove simplifies ride management and payments using smart contracts on the **Request Network**.
+ChainMove simplifies ride management and payments using smart contracts on the **Lisk Blockchain**.
 By securing transactions and ensuring transparency, we create a reliable platform for drivers and passengers.

 ### Key Highlights: